Apple's Product Line is Complex. And it's Perfect - The Mac Observer

 Apple has discovered that as it has taken the iPhone global.
 Price-points, colors and features don’t fit uniformly across international boundaries.

 Apple discovered that when it allowed the 2013 Mac Pro to linger, dying on the vine whilst HP and Microsoft saw an opportunity to steal technical and creative professionals.
-And even if Apple doesn’t sell a lot of Mac Pros, that model serves as a halo Mac, a line in the sand, a statement about Apple’s willingness ito compete foe the hearts and minds of the pros who select their own displays.
+And even if Apple doesn’t sell a lot of Mac Pros, that model serves as a halo Mac, a line in the sand, a statement about Apple’s willingness to compete for the hearts and minds of the pros who select their own displays.

 Apple discovered that the sleek MacBook fell flat when it came to education.
 Its advanced, single USB-C port was just too exotic for students looking for an affordable but quality notebook that spoke to them in UNIX-speak.
 So long as students and educators keep buying the MacBook Air, Apple will ship it.